achall36/RoxvilleRooster.github.io/savage_old_west.md

 * Speech Impediment (FTFG 138)

 ## Edges
-The following Edges are not allowed:
+The following Edges do not fit and are not allowed:
 * all Arcane Backgrounds
 * Mentalist
 * Soul Drain
 * Wizard

-Players can also select the following Edges provioded that requirements are met:
+Players can also select the following Edges provided that requirements are met:
 * Hip-Shooting and Improved Hip-Shooting (DRPG 32)
 * Speed Load (DRPG 32)
 * Reputation (DRPG 33)